cyber-dojo-retired/avatars/README.md

 - - - -
 # GET image(n)
-Serves the avatar image with the given index, or the avatar image showing all 64 avatars.
+The avatar image with the given index, or the avatar image showing all 64 avatars.
 - returns
   * An image (eg jpg,png,gif,etc)